Haripad: Geography

 Haripad is a town and municipality in Alappuzha District of Kerala State in India.
 Its coordinates are Latitude: 9°18′0″N and Longitude: 76°28′0″E, and lies at an elevation of 13 meters.
-It is bordered on the east by Pallippad, Karuvatta to the north, Kumarapuram and Mahadevikadu to the West, and on the south by Nangiarkulangara.
+It is bordered on the east by Pallippad, Karuvatta to the north, Kumarapuram and Mahadevikadu to the West, and on the south by Cheppad.
 Haripad is close to the Arabian Sea and connects Mavelikkara and Thrikkunnappuzha.
 Haripad Railway station is located in the heart of the town.
-Kayamkulam Junction is one of the major Railway stations which is at a distance of 14 kilometers.
 The nearest airport is at Kochi which is at a 3 h 5 min away (114.1 km) via NH66.

 Being located in southwestern India, the summer months are characterized by moderately high temperature and high humidity.
 Monsoon brings rains between late April and July with the best weather being from November to March.
 As Haripad locates close to the coast heavy annual rainfall is received.

 Arts and culture

 The two most famous temples in Haripad are Subrahmanya Swamy temple and Mannarasala Temple.

-The Subrahmanya Swamy temple in Haripad is one of the oldest temples in Kerala.
+The Subrahmanya Swamy temple in Haripad is one of the oldest temples in Kerala,This temple is also known as "Dakshina Palani" which means Palani of south.
 Dedicated to Subrahmanya Swamy, it is believed that the temple was established even before the advent of Kali Yuga.
 The temple was consecrated on the Pushya star of Makara Masa.
 This day is celebrated as the founding day of the temple every year.
 It is believed that Lord Vishnu appreaded as a saint to consecrate the temple.
 In 1096 of the Malayalam calendar, the temple caught fire, but the golden flag mast (erected 1067) and the Koothambalam were saved from the fire.
 The current temple was built during the period of King Chithira Thirunal Balarama Varma, who reigned from 1930 to 1949 (Gregorian Calendar).
 This temple holds three festivals yearly.
 The Chithira Ulsavam which starts on the day of Vishu and lasts ten days.

 The Mannarasala Temple is a Nagaraja temple situated near Haripad.
 Like most snake temples, it is nestled in a forest glade, and has over 30,000 images of snakes along the paths and among the trees.
 It is the largest such temple in Kerala.
 Women seeking fertility come to worship there, and upon the birth of their child, they come again to hold thanksgiving ceremonies, often bringing new snake images as offerings.
 Sri Ramakrishna Asram at Haripad is the first one in the State of Kerala established in 1913.

 Another main feature of Haripad which attracts even the foreigners is the Payippad Jalolsavam, a three-day water festival conducted on the nearby Payippad Lake.
 It is believed the current idol of Lord Subrahmanya was brought from Kandalloor with escort of snake boats and vallasadya.
 Payippad Jalolsavam is conducted to renew this memory.